Connect with us

 Continuation of progress

 It is often challenging to attribute policy successes to one administration versus another when assessing complex issues such as drug pricing.
-There were ideas initiated during the Trump administration that did not to fruition until the Biden-Harris administration implemented and expanded on them.
+There were ideas initiated during the Trump administration that did not come to fruition until the Biden-Harris administration implemented and expanded on them.

 For example, Medicare price negotiation, proposed in a Trump administration “blueprint,” was codified in law by President Biden, but the fruits of this policy will not be seen until the next administration.
 And regardless of who you attribute this success to, only a portion of people on Medicare will see any relief from high drug prices as a result.